gbapeter/Customers-Churn-Analysis-with-SQL/README.md

 ON customer_churn.customerid = usage_groups.customerid
 GROUP BY "frequency distribution"
 ```
 The churn rate was observed to be highest (55%) in less frequent users (usage frequency between 1 and 10) with frequent users (usage frequency between 11 and 20) and very frequent users (usage frequency between 21 and 30) tieing at 43%.
-This implies that customers are less likely to churn if the use the service frequently.
+This implies that customers are less likely to churn if they use the service frequently.
 This could be due to established familiarity with frequent use.
 Encourage less frequent users to engage more through reminders or personalized recommendations.
 ## Churn Rate by Number of Support Calls
 Here is the query I used to find the churn rate by support calls.
 ```SQL